daniaokuye/winnerineast.github.io/README.md

 - [transformaer xl chinese](https://github.com/winnerineast/transformer-xl-chinese): a good chinese text generator.

 ## <a name="RecommendationSystem">Recommendation System</a>
+- [Deep Learning for recommneder systems](https://github.com/winnerineast/DeepRecommender): This is not an official NVIDIA product.
+It is a research project described in: "Training Deep AutoEncoders for Collaborative Filtering"(https://arxiv.org/abs/1708.01715).
 - [recommenders](https://github.com/winnerineast/recommenders): a collection of recommendation algorithms.

 ## <a name="NLPData">NLP Data</a>